 For the art enthusiasts, you won’t want to travel to New York without stepping into 5,000 years of art history at the Metropolitan Museum of Art.
 There you’ll find waiting for you several must-see pieces, including Van Gogh’s “Self-Portrait with a Straw Hat” and Claude Monet’s “Bridge over a Pond of Water Lilies”.

 Journey to our very own capital city and learn about how our monarchy and government have changed over time and shaped the country we live in today.
-Don’t forget to call in at the Tower of London or Buckingham Palace!
+Don’t forget to call in at the Tower of London or watch the changing of the guard at Buckingham Palace!

 For a more recreational trip, head to the London Eye for a 360 degree view of the city, or take a walk through The London Dungeon for a frighteningly good time.